BesartaMustafa1/Digital-signatures-and-public-private-keys/README.md

 - [Ardit Bajmrami](https://github.com/ArditBajrami1)
 - [Besarta Mustafa](https://github.com/BesartaMustafa1)
 ## Code Explanation
+This encryption uses the Hill Cipher method.
+Hill Cipher is a symmetric encryption algorithm that uses matrix algebra to encrypt and decrypt messages.
+It is a classic block cipher that transforms a set of characters into another set using matrix operations.
 ### Dependencies
 numpy: For numerical operations and matrix manipulation.
 sympy: For handling matrix inversions.